tamcy/DataExporterBundle/README.md

 `$builder->add('id', 'string')`

+Users of the great [Symfony Form](http://symfony.com/doc/current/book/forms.html) component will find it familiar.
+This is intentional.

  * The first parameter is the field name, which has to be unique among the same column set.
 By default, the library uses Symfony's PropertyAccess component to retrieve the value to export from the data object or array using this field name.
  * The second parameter is the field type.
 It can be a type name registered in the type registry (normally via the service tag), or a concrete instance implementing `Sparkson\DataExporterBundle\Exporter\Type\ExporterTypeInterface`.
 For example, you can write `$builder->add('id', new \Sparkson\DataExporterBundle\Exporter\Core\Type\StringType())` and the result will be the same.
  * The third parameter (not shown in the above example) is the options.
 The available options differ from field types.